 Table of Contents

-Christian Werthmann is a Professor for Landscape Architecture and Design at the Leibniz University of Hannover with extensive professional and academic experience in Europe and the United States.
+Christian Werthmann is a Professor of Landscape Architecture and Design at the Leibniz University of Hannover, Germany, with extensive professional and academic experience in Europe and the United States.
 During his time as an Associate Professor at the Harvard Graduate School of Design (2004–2012), he started to investigate informal urbanization and disaster zones with a focus on Latin America.
-His investigations led to numerous publications, exhibitions and conferences since then.
-In the last few years, he published with Jessica Bridger Metropolis Nonformal (2016), he curated the Dangerous Landscapes conference in Hannover (2017) and co-curated the exhibition out there.
-Landscape Architecture on Global Terrain at the Architectural Museum Munich (2017).
+His investigations have led to numerous publications, exhibitions and conferences since.
+In the past few years, he published with, Jessica Bridger, Metropolis Nonformal (2016), curated the "Dangerous Landscapes" conference in Hannover (2017) and co-curated the exhibition "Out There.
+Landscape Architecture on Global Terrain" at the Architectural Museum Munich (2017).
 His latest research project, [email protected], is concerned with the development of integrative early warning systems in the barrios of Medellín (2020).

 — Claudio Acioly, urban planner, international housing and development expert

 "Based on long-term research over four case studies, this book investigates the non-formal sector of urban growth in Latin America.
 Writing from a landscape-architectural perspective, Werthmann puts the geophysical landscape in focus for his in-depth analysis.
 With its anticipatory and multi-scalar approach, this book is a highly relevant contribution to the debate about improvement of urban ecologies."